Ecology of Tasmania: Fauna

 The invertebrates provide abundant evidence of Gondwanan ancestry.
-Possibly the best known example is the "mountain shrimp", Anaspides tasmaniae (Anaspididae), which is very similar to Triassic (230-million-year-old) fossils.
+Possibly the best known example is the "mountain shrimp", Anaspides tasmaniae (Anaspidesidae), which is very similar to Triassic (230-million-year-old) fossils.
 Currently, its closest relatives are found in New Zealand and South America.
 The Tasmanian cave spider is considered to be one of the most primitive spiders in the world, and is the only member of its family outside Chile.

 The vertebrates with strong Gondwanan affinities include the major family of freshwater fish Galaxiidae, the two families of frogs within Tasmania (Myobatrachidae and Hylidae) and the parrots.

 Echidnas and platypus evolved from ancient ancestors which inhabited Gondwana too.
 Close relatives of marsupials thrive in South America and fossil platypus have also been discovered in South America.

 The repeated lowering of sea levels during the ice ages of the Pleistocene facilitated the movement of many species more, including the five species of rodent and eight species of bat.

 Thylacine/Tasmanian tiger

 The island of Tasmania was home to the thylacine, a marsupial which resembled a wild dog.
-Known colloquially as the Tasmanian tiger for the distinctive striping across its back, it became extinct in mainland Australia about 4,000 years ago because of competition by the introduced dingo.
+Known colloquially as the Tasmanian tiger for the distinctive striping across its back, it became extinct in mainland Australia about 4,000 years ago because of competition with the introduced dingo.
 Owing to persecution by farmers, government-funded bounty hunters and, in the final years, collectors for overseas museums, it appears to have been exterminated in Tasmania.

 The thylacine was the largest known carnivorous marsupial of modern times.
 The thylacine was one of only two marsupials to have a pouch in both sexes (the other is the water opossum).
 The male thylacine had a pouch that acted as a protective sheath, protecting the male's external reproductive organs while running through thick brush.
 The last known animal died in captivity in 1936.
 Many alleged sightings have since been recorded, none of them confirmed.
 The mature thylacine ranged from 100 to 130 cm long, plus a tail of around 50 to 65 cm.
 The largest measured specimen was 290 cm from nose to tail.
 Adults stood about 60 cm at the shoulder and weighed 20 to 30 kg.
 There was slight sexual dimorphism with the males being larger than females on average.